Cyclical Work Without a Cycle

 Some of my work references the menstrual cycle but unless it is a specifically menstrual cycle related workshop or class (which would be explicitly mentioned) this does not and should not exclude women without a monthly bleed, we are all cyclical beings with or without a visible cycle and as such can benefit from learning to more fully and deeply listen to our bodies and rhythms.

 CYCLICAL WORK WITHOUT A CYCLE

-All of my work is open to all women whether bleeding or not.
-In women's circles, retreats, classes and events I seek to combine menstrual cycle awareness with lunar cycle and seasonal awareness for the benefit of all.
+All of my offerings (EVEN Menstrual Mentoring) are open to all womxn whether bleeding or not.
+I seek to combine menstrual cycle awareness with lunar cycle, cyclical living and seasonal awareness for the benefit of all.
 I never explicitly ask about your cycling life, this is an entirely optional area of discussion.
-It is very important to me that women with and without wombs, with and without periods and with or without a positive relationship to menstruality are included and supported equally within these spaces.
+It is very important to me that womxn with and without wombs, with and without periods and with or without a positive relationship to menstruality are included and supported equally within these spaces.